Wouter-VDP/nuecc_python/README.md

 ### Finding or producing the input *NTuples*

 The input *NTuples* for this analysis are coming from fermilab computing grid jobs of the *searchingfornues* LArSoft analyser.
 At the time of writing, these are produced by the PeLEE team and documented in [this spreadsheet](https://docs.google.com/spreadsheets/d/1vdcm3FoYIF1XiS6qx4qTCbaTH79vu-Sb5j8dnqctaTM/edit#gid=1726284664).
-The location of these *RAW* input ROOT *NTuples* is currently:
+The location of these *RAW* input ROOT *NTuples* is currently `/uboone/data/users/davidc/searchingfornues/`.
-> /uboone/data/users/davidc/searchingfornues/

 For additional information on how to produce these *NTuples* starting from the *Samweb* *reco2* ARTROOT files, see the [searchingfornues wiki](https://github.com/ubneutrinos/searchingfornues/wiki).

-For an organised workflow, we will create symbolic links of these input *NTuples* in our *uboone/data/users* folder.
+For an organised workflow, we will create symbolic links of these input *NTuples* in our `uboone/data/users` folder.
 These symbolic links can be create with wildcard bash comments such as:
 ```bash
 for FILE in /uboone/data/users/davidc/searchingfornues/v08_00_00_25/cc0pinp/1205/*G*.root;
 do ln -s "$FILE";
 done
 ```
-The following scripts assume a structure in your data folder similar to */uboone/data/users/wvdp/searchingfornues/July2020*, including the folllowing folders:
+The following scripts assume a structure in your data folder similar to `/uboone/data/users/wvdp/searchingfornues/July2020`, including the folllowing folders:
 > combined  fake  run1  run2  run3  sideband  syst.